mariadb-corporation/MaxScale/Documentation/Filters/Database-Firewall-Filter.md

 ## Overview

-The database firewall filter is used to block queries that match a set of rules.
+The Database Firewall filter is used to block queries that match a set of rules.
 It can be used to prevent harmful queries from reaching the backend database instances or to limit access to the database based on a more flexible set of rules compared to the traditional GRANT-based privilege system.
 Currently